 Cash Back on a Debit Purchase

-If you haven’t reached your daily limit but aren’t near an ATM to make a withdrawal, check a nearby merchant.
+If you aren’t near an ATM to make a withdrawal, check a nearby merchant.
 Many stores and gas stations offer cash back for PIN-based transactions.
-Keep in mind that the limit will vary from store to store.
+The limit will vary from store to store.

 Withdraw Cash From Another Account

-If you have a separate checking or savings account with its own debit card, you should be able to take out more cash from that account.
-Transfer money using online banking and then swipe your card at an ATM or merchant to access your funds.
+If you have a separate checking account with a debit card, transfer money from NFCU to the other account using online banking and then use that account’s debit card at an ATM or merchant to access your funds.